• Skip to primary navigation

 • YouTube

-One Pot Shrimp in Coconut Sauce
+Shrimp in Coconut Sauce

 A 30-minute, creamy, and comforting One Pot Shrimp in Coconut Sauce with blended vegetables to serve over rice or noodles.
 It is dinner made easy!

-What has the power to transport you back home when you are far, far away and missing it terribly?
+What has the power to transport you back home when you are far, far away, and missing it terribly?

 For me, it is food!
-I confess the rich and diverse cuisine of my home country makes hard to choose only one dish.
+I confess the rich and diverse cuisine of my home country makes it hard to choose only one dish.

 When I think about home, several dishes spring right to mind.

-This creamy one pot shrimp in coconut sauce (camarão no leite de coco) had the power to transport my sweet Brazil onto my plate this time — and all the memories of those good old days.
+This creamy one-pot shrimp in coconut sauce (camarão no leite de coco) had the power to transport my sweet Brazil onto my plate this time -- and all the memories of those good old days.

 This shrimp in coconut sauce is a trip to Ceará, a state in my Northeastern region where the recipe originally comes from.